Nitrux/pnx/README.md

    - pnx does not support bulding AUR packages.
    - pnx does not resolve GNU C Library compatibility.
 If the program installed from Arch Linux (for example) was compiled against a newer Glibc version and the host does not have the same Glibc version, the program will not run.
-   - pnx does not integrate the programs installed from Arch Linux to the host application menu.
+   - pnx does not integrate the programs installed using pnx to the host application menu.

 # Issues
 If you find problems with the contents of this repository please create an issue.